-You can use any page in a book like fabric (to sew on, for example) by using iron-on interfacing on the back side of the page.
+You can use any page in a book as if it’s fabric (to sew on, for example) by using iron-on interfacing on the back side of the page.

-Yes, just iron it on, the same as you would iron interfacing onto fabric.
+Then, iron that interfacing onto the back side of the page, the same as you would iron interfacing onto fabric.
 It won’t always stick 100%, but it will work well enough that you can sew through it.

 (If you try to embroider or sew beads onto regular pages in a book, the thread tends to pull right through the paper, if the thread is tugged.)